Darius is a former high school literary and feature writer with a BS degree in Information and Communications

 "Treat our aged parents as you would wish to be treated...Love them greatly in memory of me...
 Bury me in the ground.
 Place a stone and a cross over it.
 My name, the date of my birth and of my death.
 Nothing more.
 If later you wish to surround my grave with a fence, you can do it.
 No anniversaries."

 — Jose Rizal, December 30, 1896, in his last letters to his family.

 Of Comedy and Tragedy

-Rizal was a reformist during his early years which means he wanted compromise between the Filipinos and the colonial Spanish Government.
-However, after depriving the country of reforms, Rizal became radical, which is one of the core characteristics of activists.
+Rizal was a reformist during his early years which means he wanted a compromise between the Filipinos and the Spanish colonizers.
+However, after depriving the country of essential reforms, Rizal became radical, which is one of the core characteristics of activists.